-We have audited the accompanying consolidated balance sheets of Eltek Ltd. and Subsidiaries (the "Company") as of December 31, 2010 and 2009 and the related consolidated statements of operations, changes in shareholders' equity and comprehensive income (loss) and cash flows for each of the years in the three-year period ended December 31, 2010.
+We have audited the accompanying consolidated balance sheets of Eltek Ltd. and its Subsidiaries (the "Company") as of December 31, 2011 and 2010 and the related consolidated statements of operations, changes in shareholders' equity and comprehensive income (loss) and cash flows for each of the years in the three-year period ended December 31, 2011.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by the board of directors and management, as well as evaluating the overall financial statements presentation.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statements presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2010 and 2009, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2010, in conformity with U.S. generally accepted accounting principles (U.S. GAAP).
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2011 and 2010, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2011, in conformity with U.S. generally accepted accounting principles.